New Investigator Research Grants

 - A brief description of all other research support, including pending applications and institutional support such as start-up funds (all financial information will be considered strictly confidential).

 - A curriculum vitae for the Principal Investigator, including a full list of publications.

 - A letter from an Institutional representative confirming the exempt status of the institution from federal government and Commonwealth of Pennsylvania taxes.

 - Two letters of support from colleagues familiar with the investigator and the proposed work.
 Letters should be sent by email directly to firstname.lastname@example.org with the name of the applicant and university in the subject line.
 No more than one letter may be received from a prior mentor, and no more than one letter may be received from the investigator’s current institution.

-Successful applicants will be notified by the Charles E. Kaufman Foundation by August 2017.
-Awards will be sent to the grantee institution upon notification of acceptance of the terms and conditions of the Foundation’s award letter, with funding to begin by September 2017.
+Successful 2017 applicants were notified by the Charles E. Kaufman Foundation in August 2017.
+Awards will be sent to the grantee institution upon notification of acceptance of the terms and conditions of the Foundation’s award letter, with funding to begin in September 2017.
 The host institution holds responsibility for research conduct, research integrity, general laboratory safety, biosafety, radiation safety, and for the safe disposal of hazardous waste materials.